40.260.080 Forest Practices

 b.
 Class II are those forest practices which have less than an ordinary potential for damaging a public resource.
 Examples of Class II forest practices include the construction of advance fire trails; timber harvests of less than forty (40) acres; and the “partial cutting” of forty percent (40%) or less of the live timber volume on a site.
 Class II forest practices require notification to the DNR prior to being conducted.
 Property logged pursuant to a Class II permit must be reforested and is intended to remain in timber production.
 Class II shall not include forest practices:

-(1) On lands platted after January 1, 1960, as provided in Chapter 58.17 RCW or on lands that have or are being converted to another use;
+(1) On lands platted after January 1, 1960, as provided in Chapter 58.17 RCW or on lands that have been or are being converted to another use;

 (2) Which require approvals under the provisions of the Hydraulics Act, RCW 75.20.100;